LDConval/eudtools/README.md

 3. Fill in Value with the target value.
 4. Press the arrow next to Value to generate text trigger
 5. Paste text trigger in Scmdraft to make it work.

+For EUD Editor 3:

+Change the file mode from Classic Trigger to epScript to use this.

 ### Advanced usage & EUD Tutorials